 Midtown Towers (originally the Keenan Building) Thomas Hannah, architect, 1907 Active in Pittsburgh between 1899 and 1930, Thomas Hannah modeled the Keenan Building after the Spreckels [later Call] Building of 1898 in San Francisco.
 The Keenan Building was erected for Colonel Thomas J. Keenan, the chief owner of the Penny Press and a man with an eye for publicity.
 His skyscraper is decorated with portraits of 10 "worthies" associated with Pennsylvania or the Pittsburgh of his time, and the fancy dome was once capped with the figure of an eagle in flight.
 The building is now used as moderate-income housing: the exterior was repaired and cleaned in 2006.
-EQT Plaza (formerly Dominion Tower, originally CNG Tower) Kohn Pederson Fox (New York), architects, 1987 Conspicuously Postmodern in its use of columns, arches, and keystones, this skyscraper is site-specific.
+1B EQT Plaza (formerly Dominion Tower, originally CNG Tower) Kohn Pederson Fox (New York), architects, 1987 Conspicuously Postmodern in its use of columns, arches, and keystones, this skyscraper is site-specific.
 Its distinctively treated lower portion recalls Victorian building heights; its principal section echoes the height of the adjacent Midtown Towers; and the greater height of many modern Triangle buildings is matched in EQT Plaza's full height.
 In addition, the arched roof at the top is an allusion to Pittsburgh's many bridges.
-This development project required the demolition of several significant historic buildings and resulted in the agreement between preservationists and the Heinz interests that led to the creation of the Penn-Liberty Cultural District and the formation of the Pittsburgh Cultural Trust in 1984.
+This development project required the demolition of several significant historic buildings and resulted in the agreement between preservationists and the Heinz interests that led to the creation of the Penn-Liberty Cultural District and the establishment of the Pittsburgh Cultural Trust in 1984.
+19 Heinz Hall (originally Loew's Penn Theatre) Rapp & Rapp (Chicago), architects, 1926; remodeled, 1971

-Heinz Hall (originally Loew's Penn Theatre) Rapp & Rapp (Chicago), architects, 1926; remodeled, 1971 A motion-picture palace where live performances were also given, Loew's Penn Theatre was chosen in the late 1960s as a centrally located home-at first temporary, then permanent for the Pittsburgh Symphony.
-The successful reopening of the Penn Theatre as Heinz Hall in 1971 set the stage for revitalizing the Penn-Liberty district: the Stanley Theatre (Benedum) was restored 16 years later; more than 100 historic buildings were protected and many have been reused; and major new buildings have been constructed.
+A motion-picture palace where live performances were also given, Loew's Penn Theatre was chosen in the late 1960s as a centrally located home-at first temporary, then permanent-for the Pittsburgh Symphony.
+During remodeling in 1971, the last maker of architectural terra cotta in the United States was commissioned to match the warm off-white of the original facing.
 20 Byham Theater (formerly The Fulton) Dodge & Morrison (New York), architects, 1904 Following its Halloween-night opening in 1904, the Gayety Theater, as it was originally called, became one of the country's foremost stage and vaudeville houses.
 Ethel Barrymore, Gertrude Lawrence, and Helen Hayes performed there.
 The Pittsburgh Cultural Trust purchased the theater in 1990, restored it, and renamed it in 1995.